Love Sonia: Development

 Tabrez Noorani was inspired to make Love Sonia after he was introduced to the severity of human trafficking in Los Angeles in 2003, when some girls were found in a shipping container from China.
 One of them was a young Indian girl.
 The incident inspired Noorani to work with non-governmental organizations focused on trafficking in Los Angeles.
 He has also participated in several brothel raids.
 Noorani and Womark met on Ang Lee's Life of Pi and have been working on the project for three years.
-This film basically revolves around a scenario that depicts the human trafficking of girls for heinous practices that are portrayed in the red-light areas of Mumbai depicting the sorrow of prostitutes on a large scale.
+This film basically revolves around a scenario that depicts the human trafficking of girls in & from the red-light areas of Mumbai on a large scale.

 Casting

-Mrunal Thakur was cast in the title role after a year long search of over 2,500 girls.
+Mrunal Thakur was cast in the title role after a year long search from over 2,500 girls.

 Filming

-The principal photography begins late April 2016 in India and will also film in Hong Kong and Los Angeles.
+The principal photography started in late April 2016 in India.
+The project was also filmed in Hong Kong and Los Angeles.